fuuko08/Ecommerce-Oceania/README.md

 ## Description

-This is an E-commerce Furniture Store webpage built with React.js in purpose of applying for Website Specialist position at Oceania International Inc.
+This is an E-commerce Furniture Store webpage built with React.js in purpose of pursuing the Website Specialist position at Oceania International Inc.

 Live deployed webpage: https://fuuko08.github.io/Ecommerce-Oceania/